JUBA (Reuters) - Some of South Sudan’s 6,000 schools opened for a new academic year this month -- but the government does not know how many.

 Teachers have not been paid.
 Many of them, and their pupils, are on the run after four years of fighting.
 In the capital, classrooms are filled with hungry displaced families.

 The United Nations Children’s Fund estimated in December that three-quarters of children are out of school, threatening to create a second “lost generation” of uneducated adults in a country in danger of becoming a failed state.

 Some are the children of the original “lost boys” - the nickname for the generation that survived South Sudan’s 22-year liberation war from Sudan only to be caught up in a new conflict two years after it won independence in 2011.

 Men like Lawrence Samuel had hoped for food, peace and education for his own children.
 But the civil war shattered those dreams.
 He could not pay for any of his children to finish school.
-Most of his neighbors cannot even pay for food.
+Most of his neighbours cannot even pay for food.

 “If you ask a child in primary school questions,” he said, “He will not answer you because his mind is very far away, thinking of food.”

 Last year, only half of schools opened, said Education Minister Deng Deng Hoc, whose officials are still trying to gauge how many are open now, three weeks into the new term.

 Tens of thousands of people have died and 4.5 million people have fled their homes since clashes between troops loyal to President Salva Kiir and former vice president Riek Machar broke out in the oil-rich new country in 2013.